Harcourt Potter

 opened, including Sears, J.C.
 Penney, Spiegel, Orvis, Amway, True Value,

-Bloomingdale’s, Mercantile Stores and Walgreen’s as sales increased from
+Dayton-Hudson's, May Company and Walgreen’s as sales increased from $4-million to $13-million in 6

 MARKETING/PRODUCT